-where $\langle \gamma \rangle_t$ is the Morawetz action.
-For Schr\"odinger equations with purely repulsive interactions, $\langle D_H \gamma \rangle_t$ has good positivity properties (at least in dimension greater than $3$), which allow us to control the solution in certain global space-time norms.
-Since we do not assume that the potential in~\eqref{eqn:NLS} is repulsive, we cannot in general expect to derive estimates using $\langle D_H \gamma \rangle_t$.
-However, are able to get estimates in the exterior of a time-dependent region, where the potential can be treated as an integrable perturbation.
+For Schr\"odinger equations with purely repulsive interactions, $\langle D_H \gamma \rangle_t$ has good positivity properties (at least in dimension greater than $3$), which allows us to control the solution in certain global space-time norms.
+Since we do not assume that the potential in~\eqref{eqn:NLS} is repulsive, we cannot expect to derive estimates using $\langle D_H \gamma \rangle_t$.
+However, we are able to get estimates in the exterior of a time-dependent region, where the potential can be treated as an integrable perturbation.